axelarnetwork/axelar-contract-deployments/evm/docs/rate-limits.md

 ts-node evm/its.js freeze-tokens <token-id-1> <token-id-2> ...
 ```

-It stop transfers for specific tokens.
+It freezes transfers for specific tokens.

 ---